debtcollective/disputes/apps/frontend/README.md

 ## Dotenv

-Run `cp .env.sample .env` and replace the values with your specific configuration.
+Run `cp .env.template .env` and replace the values with your specific configuration.

 # Usage